 by Chris Chaplow

 Andalucía is a region rich in minerals.
-There are two distinct geological zones which are divided by the River Guadalquivir basin and its East North-East/West South-West axis.
+There are two distinct geological zones which are divided by the current River Guadalquivir basin along its East North-East / West South-West axis.

 Fifty million years ago the African plate pushed into the European plate.
-This caused mountains to be forced upwards and, underneath, the earth's crust to be pushed down.
-A section of this dropped off into the earth's liquid mantel and caused the crust to dip, forming the Alborán Sea and Guadalquivir Valley depressions.
+This caused (Andalucia's ) mountains to be forced upwards and, symetrically underneath, the earth's crust to be pushed down.
+A section of this crust then dropped off into the earth's liquid mantel and caused the surface crust to dip, forming the Alborán Sea and Guadalquivir Valley depressions.
 It also caused the rocks to twist, bringing deeply buried mineral-laden rocks to the surface.

 To the north of the Guadalquivir axis, copper and pyrites extend westwards from Seville into Huelva in what is known as the "Pyrites belt".
 The mineral pyrite is an iron sulphide.
-There are deposits of mercury in Almaden, silver at Guadalcanal in the Sierra Morena, copper and lead north of Cordoba, and lead in Linares and La Carolina, north of Jaén.
+There are deposits of mercury in Almaden, silver at Guadalcanal in the Sierra Morena, silver and copper in Rio Tinto, copper and lead north of Cordoba, and lead in Linares and La Carolina, north of Jaén.

 South of the Guadalquivir axis there is lead in Sierra Almagera and Sierra Gador in Almería; as well as gold in Rodalquilar, and iron in Alquife near Granada.

 On the coast there is iron in the Sierra Blanca mountain range behind Marbella and in the Sierra Bermeja behind Estepona and around Casares.